nwihardjo/SpaghettiSearch/README.md

-# SearchSpaghetti: A Concurrent Search Engine
+# SpaghettiSearch: A Concurrent Search Engine

 Fully-functioning search engine built on top of Golang to satisfy HKUST COMP4321 requirements.